Thursday, December 18, 2008

 The Islamic Dinar is a specific weight

 of 22k gold equivalent to 4.25 grammes.
+The Islamic Dirham is a specific weight

 of pure silver equivalent to 3.0 grammes.